smyoung88/stock-analysis/README.md

   <img width="400" height="402" src="https://github.com/smyoung88/stock-analysis/blob/main/Resources/All_Stocks_Performance_2018.png" title="2018 Stock Analysis">
 </p>

+As seen from the analysis, if Steve's parents only had access to the 2017 information prior to their decision to invest, DQ would make sense for a strong investment as it outperformed all other peers and had a return of 199.4%.
+In 2017, all stocks but one had a positive return and an average return of 67.3% whereas in 2018, only two stocks had a positive return with an average of -8.5%.
+Totaly daily volumes were very similar in both year with a total of 3.17 billion in 2017 and 3.31 in 2018.
 <br>

+#### Original vs Refactored Script Performance
+Original code was written to cycle through all of the rows of data for each respective stock ticker and returning those values before cycling to the next stock ticker.
+The code was then refactored to pull respective stock ticker data for each ticker with only one pass through the data.
+The efficiency gains from running the new refactored code vs the original for each year is shown below.
+Mousing-over each picture will indicate whether it is original or refactored.

 <p align="center">
   <b>Execution Time of Original & Refactored Script on 2017 Analysis</b>